SiliconLabsSoftware/docs-matter/sld289-matter-fundamentals-interaction-model/index.md

 ## Relating Matter to Zigbee

 The Matter Interaction Model originates from Chapter 2 in the Zigbee Cluster Library found here: [https://groups.csa-iot.org/wg/members-all/document/23019](https://groups.csa-iot.org/wg/members-all/document/23019); the Interaction model extends this by abstracting interactions from other layers (security, transport, message format, encoding).
 The Interaction Model fills in gaps in the Zigbee Cluster Library identified by the Matter Data Model Tiger Team, adding Multi-Element Message support, Synchronized Reporting, reduce message types in commands and actions, complex data type support in all messages, Events, and interception attack.

+## Matter Specifications

+More information on the Matter Interaction Model can be found in Chapter 8 of Matter Core Specifications [ Specifications Download Request - CSA-IOT](https://csa-iot.org/developer-resource/specifications-download-request/).